-Furthermore, lodging a valid and genuine spouse visa application is hard enough, having to manage and present evidence and information regarding your 'continuous' relationship requires a whole new set of understanding, management tools and a mindset and discipline in gathering appropriate evidence and information to then present to the department of immigration.
+Furthermore, lodging a valid and genuine spouse visa application is hard enough, having to manage and present evidence and information regarding your 'continuous' relationship requires a whole new set of understanding, management tools and a mindset and discipline in gathering appropriate evidence and information to then present to the Department of Home Affairs.

 The most problematic aspect of doing your own application are those sleepless nights wondering if the application was lodged in a valid and genuine manner and what if the department decides to refuse the spouse visa application, what are your other alternatives or options with regard for a merit review.
 What are the additional costs involve and who would you appoint to pursue that application as the initial application was already refused.

 We offer COMPLETE PEACE OF MIND by delivering a remarkable migration service

 Just create an account, Populate your information, Populate your partner's information & a Documentation specialist will Email or Call both of you within 72 hours.Apply now!